Multipurpose Grants to States and Tribes

 On this page:

-EPA is pleased to announce the availability of funding for the combined FY 2018 and FY2019 Multipurpose Grant (MPG) program for States and Tribes.
-The funds are to be used for high priority activities that complement programs under established environmental statutes.
+EPA is pleased to announce the availability of funding for the FY 2021 Multipurpose Grant (MPG) program for States and Tribes.
+Multipurpose funds are intended to be used at state and tribal discretion, for high-priority activities to complement activities funded under established environmental statutes.
+EPA encourages grantees to consider using funds to address per- and polyfluoroalkyl substances (PFAS).
+Grantees may also direct the funds to address other important priorities, such as advancing environmental justice and tackling climate change.
 For states and territories, funding is available to agencies that implement the categorical grant programs.
-For tribes, funding is available to tribes that have been delegated federal regulatory authority through the treatment in a similar manner to a state provisions found in federal environmental statutes.
+For tribes, funding is available to tribes that have been delegated federal regulatory authority through the treatment in a similar manner to a state (TAS) process, and tribes approved to operate certain environmental regulatory programs through non-TAS approval provisions found in federal environmental statutes and regulations.
 Through these grants, EPA and its state and tribal partners will advance priorities to deliver environmental and public health results across the nation.

 For States and Territories:

-- A total of $17,585,077 is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa (“states”).
-This includes unused MPG funds from FY16 that were de-obligated from state grants.
+- A total of $8,500,000 is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.

-- EPA is offering each eligible state entity a base amount of $50K ($25 K for FY18 and $25K for FY19), and a supplemental amount based on FY17 funding.
+- EPA is offering each eligible state entity a base amount of $25K, and a supplemental amount based on FY20 funding.

 - There is no match, cost-share, or maintenance of effort associated with the MPG funds.